bestia-dev-archived/mem2/README.md

 https://github.com/LucianoBestia/mem2_server
 For development, you have to run the game from the mem2_server.
 So you will have both the server and client side working.
 Copy the `mem2/pkg/` folder to `mem2_server/mem2/pkg`.
 This is the compiled wasm code.
+After building and running the server,
+`cd mem2_server
+cargo run`
-After building and running the server, it will print the External IP Address e.g. 192.168.0.22
+it will print the External IP Address e.g. 192.168.0.22
 Open your browser and use that address.
 The game is made for exactly 2 players.
 Open 2 browser windows with the same address.
 Preferably use 2 smartphones on the same WiFi network.